satyaprafful/wine4you/ReadMe.txt

 Limitations and Potential Extensions: Presently we take in 1999 Data Points for Wine, which could easily be expanded.
 The Program would also be served better with non-anonymized data.
 Secondly, our Program’s Functionality 2 runs in O(n^2) time, which we attempted to mitigate by creating the Graph only once prior to running the application.
 As a result, all subsequent searches are done much faster.

 A natural extension to our second functionality would be for Users attempting to change their diet.
 In this case, the algorithm would just use a database of food products instead of wine.
 Suppose a user liked a certain kind of food/cuisine however wanted to switch to another perhaps vegan - centric diet, our spectrum (path) output would provide that user with a smooth transition (minimal variance) from one diet to the other.

-Work Breakdown:
-Catherine Xu: Parsing the document data, Calculations for Wine variances Satya Prafful Tangirala: Creation of the Graph/Graph algorithms/Program Design Tasya Tsygankova: User Interface and GUI, Creation of Wine Objects
-All: Other smaller methods within the classes, Creation of Data Structures, Write-up, User Manual